 Avalanche Reduction Operations

-No avalanche hazard reduction will be in progress on Thursday, October 17, 2019.
+Avalanche hazard reduction will be in progress on Saturday, January 25, 2020.
 No uphill traffic within the permit area with the exception of designated hiking routes.
 Thanks for your cooperation.

 Designated hiking routes are: